shubhamshukla1177/DatabaseSystems/README.md

 In this project component you will be relying on the LoyaltyFirst database you created in the previous project components to develop the Java server-side code supporting part of your LoyaltyFirst application.
 Moreover, you will be developing an extremely simplified mobile application to work with the server-side code.
 This should consitute a simple but complete end-to-end database application following the 3-tier enterprise model.
 Once you develop this basic background, you will hopefully realize that any complex application simply relies on the basic constructs you used in this project.
+The server-side code is comprised of 1 Java Servlet and 7 Java Server Pages.
+Create a folder named loyaltyfirst in the webapps folder of your Apache Tomcat Server.
+This folder should contain all your JSP files and any resources you might need when developing the client application.
+It also contains the WEB-INF/classes folder containing the .class and .java files of the Login Servlet.
+You are required to develop the JDBC code to implement the following Java Server-side components.
+Your JDBC code typcially follows the same exact steps as we did in the lectures.
+What changes is the query to send to the database.
+Accordingly start by developing the SQL queries needed in each server component and then build the JDBC code and test it from a browser session.
+A good convention to follow when you have a response output from an SQL statement is to separtate the columns by a particular character and the rows by another character to facilitate the process of parsing the response in the Android mobile app later.
+Use a
+‘,’ to separate the columns and a ‘#’ to separate the rows.
 Deliver the project component in a zip file.
 LoyaltyFirstAndroid.zip is the final zip file.